Uşşaki

 Uşşaki (Uşşakilik, Ush-Shakilik) is a branch of the Khalwatiyya order of Islamic mysticism, also known as Tasawwuf, founded by Sayyid Hasan Husameddin.

 History

-The literal translation of the name of the founder of Uşşaki, Husameddin, means "sharp sword of the religion".
+The literal translation of the name of the founder of Uşşaki, Hüsameddin, means "sharp sword of the religion".
 He was born in 880 A.H.
 (1473 CE) in Bukhara, Uzbekistan.
 Being the son of a merchant named Hajji Tebaruk, his family lineage extends to Imam Hassan, Caliph Ali, and eventually to the Islamic prophet Muhammad.

 Sayyid Hasan Husameddin built the foundation of his Islamic knowledge and his mystic education under his father's supervision.
 Then, he advanced himself to be a virtuous, well-informed, mature person through an authorized spiritual teacher called Amir Ahmed Semerkand.The death of his father played an important role in his life and he decided to leave the family business to his brother, which was in the eastern city of Erzincan in Turkey.